Jagdschloss Grunewald: The collection of paintings

 During the Second World War, the hunting lodge survived the heavy bombardments of Berlin unscathed.
 However, fighting in the last days of the war damaged some works of art and seventeen paintings were missing after looting by members of the Soviet occupying power.

-With the permission of the American headquarters, the museum was reopened on 16 May 1949, and after the war it became the first Berlin art museum to be open to the public again.
+With the permission of the American headquarters, the museum was reopened on 16 May 1949, and after the war it became the first Berlin art museum to re-open to the public.
 The collection in Grunewald Castle was further expanded by the removal of works of art from the destroyed Berlin Palace and Monbijou Palace.
-In addition, there were the three-winged altarpiece of the early 15th century, from the town church in Cadolzburg demolished in 1750, some paintings by Lucas Cranach the Elder, such as Judith with the Head of the Holofernes and the portrait of 65-year-old Joachim II by Lucas Cranach the Younger.
-Some pictures from the booty were also returned, such as a presumably old copy of the Fall of Man by Jan Gossaert and the Lucretia by Lucas Cranach the Elder, both from the 16th century and the small painting Smoking Women by the Leiden painter Jan Steen from the 17th century.
-The painting Lady with Parrot by the Leiden painter Willem van Mieris, which has also been recovered, has been kept in the Cabinet at Caputh Castle since 2004.
+In addition, there were the three-winged altarpiece of the early 15th century, from the town church in Cadolzburg demolished in 1750, some paintings by Lucas Cranach the Elder, such as Judith with the Head of the Holofernes, and the portrait of 65-year-old Joachim II by Lucas Cranach the Younger.
+Some pictures from the booty were also returned, such as a presumably old copy of the Fall of Man by Jan Gossaert and the Lucretia by Lucas Cranach the Elder, both from the 16th century, and the small painting "Smoking Women" by the Leiden painter Jan Steen from the 17th century.
+The painting "Lady with Parrot" by the Leiden painter Willem van Mieris, which has also been recovered, has been kept in the Cabinet at Caputh Castle since 2004.

 After many years of renovation work, Berlin's largest Cranach collection has been on display here since 2011.
-These include nine large-format central panels from a Passion cycle of 1537/38 from the collegiate church of the former Dominican monastery in Cölln.
-The collection also includes four large-format copy plates with the Sovereign virtues of courage, moderation, justice and wisdom, which were probably created in 1540/1545 for a room in the Stechbahnflügel of Cöllner Castle.
-German and Dutch paintings from the 15th and 16th centuries are also on display, most of which the Prussian royal house acquired at the beginning of the 19th century from the collection of the English merchant Edward Solly.
-The permanent exhibition also includes portraits of Brandenburg-Prussian rulers and members of their families, paintings and equipment with hunting motifs as well as various types of presentation of hunting trophies.
+These include nine large-format central panels from a Passion cycle of 1537/38 from the collegiate church of the former Dominican monastery in Cölln, as well as four large-format copy plates with the Sovereign virtues of courage, moderation, justice and wisdom, which were probably created in 1540/1545 for a room in the Stechbahnflügel of Cöllner Castle.
+The exhibits include German and Dutch paintings from the 15th and 16th centuries, most of which the Prussian royal house acquired at the beginning of the 19th century from the collection of the English merchant Edward Solly.
+The permanent exhibition also contains portraits of Brandenburg-Prussian rulers and members of their families, paintings and equipment with hunting motifs, and various types of presentation of hunting trophies.

 The Hunting Museum

-A hunting museum was opened on 29 January 1977 in the former hunting goods magazine of Frederick the Great, which after reconstruction had a hall length of 38 meter.
-The original equipment no longer existed, so that mainly handguns such as arquebus and pistols from the second third of the 16th to the 18th century were exhibited.
-Of these, about one hundred wheel lock weapons come from the inventory of the former Berlin armoury and a large part from the collection of Prince Carl of Prussia.
-The museum also features trophies of deer, fallow deer and elk as well as roe buck horns, which were previously in the hunting lodge.
+A hunting museum was opened on 29 January 1977 in the former hunting goods magazine of Frederick the Great, which after reconstruction had a hall length of 38 meters.
+The original equipment no longer exists, so mainly arquebusses and pistols from the second third of the 16th century to the 18th century are exhibited; of these, about one hundred wheellock weapons come from the inventory of the former Berlin armoury and a large part from the collection of Prince Carl of Prussia.
+The museum also features trophies of deer, fallow deer, and elk as well as roebuck horns, which were previously in the hunting lodge.